 We had predicted in 2020 that this space is going to see significant action in the coming years.
 This is especially true now that upcycling has a formal definition and a certification program.
 The Upcycled Certification Program is currently the only third-party certification program for upcycled food ingredients and products globally.

-Upcycling still remains a niche concept among consumers, but will become more popular as more products and companies highlight these credentials and efforts.
-In the coming year, companies are going to take a hard look at the byproducts of their manufacturing processes and figure out ways of making them consumable (and not just as food) and cutting down waste.
+Upcycling still remains a niche concept among consumers but will become a more popular food trend in 2022 as more products and companies highlight these credentials and efforts.
+In the coming year, companies are going to take a hard look at the byproducts of their manufacturing processes and figure out ways of making them consumable (and not just as food) and cutting down on waste.

 Interest in upcycling grew by 128% in business media compared to a decline of 32% in consumer media over the last year